AmbarBhore/terraform-enterprise-pipeline/README.md

-Adding the readme file for trigger
+Aadding the readme file for trigger